Notary Public License

 There are a few qualifications you’ll need to consider before studying to become a notary.
 First, you must be at least 18, and a legal resident of the state you plan to practice in.
 Next, you’ll need to study at an accredited notary program, such as the National Notary Association.
 There’s a fee for this program, so build it into the cost of getting your business license.

 Many programs are available online, which is convenient, especially if you’re working full time.
 Each state has a requirement for how many hours of study you need to qualify to take the notary public exam.
 In California, you need 6 hours of study.
-Once you complete the education, you can take the exam for the notary public license.
+Once you complete your education, you can take the exam for the notary public license.

 The Notary License Exam